WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Because they were not necessary for the transaction.
 Wasabi Wallet will use only the necessary coins to make the transaction.

-Ex: If you select 10 coins with total value of 2 btc and you want to send 1 btc but the sum of 4 coins is enough to make the transaction, then Wasabi will use only those 4 coins.
+Example: If you select 10 coins with total value of 2 btc and you want to send 1 btc but the sum of 4 coins is enough to make the transaction, then Wasabi will use only those 4 coins.
 :::

 ## CoinJoin